Editor’s note: McKel Hill, MS, RDN, LDN is a Dietitian and Founder of Nutrition Stripped.

-- Whole Grains like oatmeal, and quinoa and millet both pseudo-grains (actually a seed)
+- Whole grains like oatmeal, and quinoa, and millet, which are both pseudo-grains (they’re actually seeds!)

-Recognize that carbs aren’t the “enemy” though you will be better equipped to succeed with your health goals if you limit the simple and refined carbohydrates that are too prevalent in our eating culture: cookies, candy, cakes, bread, crackers and anything that has hidden sugars in it like salad dressings, marinades, and sauces.
-And while I won’t say that one carbohydrate is “worse” than the other, the majority of us who strive to live a healthy lifestyle, want to choose complex carbohydrates and carbohydrates that are found in vegetables and fruits.
+And while I won’t say that one carbohydrate is “worse” than the other, the majority of us who strive to live a healthy lifestyle want to prioritize complex carbohydrates and carbohydrates that are found in vegetables and fruits.

 I’ve always found that having new, fresh recipe inspiration and reading informed advice is the perfect nudge in the right direction to stay inspired and motivated by healthy eating.
 The Guide to Master Meal Planning offers a year’s worth of recipes, meal planning tips, and resources to set you up for success with your goals.
 Let’s just say that it takes the guesswork out of healthy eating.

 This post was originally published on January 10, 2018, and has since been updated.